How accurate is

 Two independent peer-reviewed studies validate xAID's accuracy claims.
 Traditional teleradiology and narrow AI overlays offer no equivalent published clinical evidence

 xAID achieves 95% accuracy verified by peer-reviewed studies.
-In a published study in Polish Radiology (2025), xAID achieved 92.2% sensitivity and 95.6% specificity.
+In a published study in the Polish Journal of Radiology (2025), xAID achieved 92.2% sensitivity and 95.6% specificity.
 A separate multi-center European study found 94.9% of radiologists approved AI-generated report elements for clinical use

 xAID's core model is a Swin transformer-based foundation model with input resolution up to 256³ voxels.
 A second AI verification layer independently reviews findings before radiologist sign-off.
 The combined approach achieves a macro F1 score of 0.86 across clinically relevant pathologies

 Yes.
-The sensitivity/specificity figures come from a single-center retrospective study published in Polish Radiology (an independent peer-reviewed journal).
+The sensitivity/specificity figures come from a single-center retrospective study published in the Polish Journal of Radiology (an independent peer-reviewed journal).
 The clinical utility data comes from a multi-center study across four European radiology centers.
 Neither was conducted by xAID internally